Keep animals safe around fireworks

 - Exercise your dog early in the day to avoid being out during dusk when fireworks could be set off.

-- Both cats and dogs should be microchipped and have a collar and identification tag with your contact details on it.
-If your pet panics and runs away, it will help reuniting you with your pet.
+- Both cats and dogs should be microchipped with contact details up to date and have a collar and identification tag with your contact details on it.
+If your pet panics and runs away, this will help to reunite you with your pet.

 People without pets must be aware of the stress their use of fireworks can cause others in their neighbourhood and act considerately.
 We also encourage people to attend controlled public fireworks displays rather than using fireworks at home.

 Tips for people organising fireworks displays

 - People organising firework displays should let their neighbours know in advance.
 Put flyers in neighbour’s letter boxes and post on local social media groups.
 This will alert them to the need to make arrangements for their pets.

 - Organisers of large fireworks displays should place notices in local shop windows and inform local media.

 - Firework party organisers should concentrate on fireworks which explode close to the ground and don’t make particularly loud bangs or screeches.
 These are likely to cause less distress to animals.

 Unfortunately, the public sale of fireworks ensures that there is no ‘set’ day for fireworks to be used.
 Therefore, pet and farmed animal owners must remain vigilant at all times.